 But there is a trade off, since the more test cases you build, the harder it is to change the test cases.

-And therefore, the harder it is to release a new system.
+And therefore, the longer it takes to test and release a new system.

-Three of the more architectural principles are mentioned below.
+Three of the more architectural principles are discussed below.